Article first published January 2016, updated June 2019

 Use email to promote your survey.
 You could post a survey on your website or encourage customers to fill it out using social media, but email has proven to be one of the most effective ways to get responses.
 It’s direct, and stays in a customer’s inbox, reminding them to take it when it’s convenient.

-GetFeedback online surveys are visually compelling, which encourages participants to respond.
+Use best-of-breed online survey tools.
+Tools like GetFeedback are really helpful for creating online surveys that are visually compelling, which encourages participants to respond.
 Plus, all surveys are completely mobile-friendly, so your busy recipients can take your survey, even when they’re on the go.
 And you can completely customize the look and feel of your surveys to make sure they’re a positive reflection of your brand.

 Decide on survey goals